chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

   option; LLVM is the default back-end, which needs to be available for full functionality.
 There are a few options for using LLVM:

-  - Ensure that you have a compatible version of LLVM installed on your system and set ``CHPL_LLVM=system``.
+  - Ensure that you have a compatible version of LLVM installed on your system and enable it with ``export CHPL_LLVM=system``.
 Once you have it working, you can leave ``CHPL_LLVM`` unset and Chapel should detect it if it is in your path.
 See :ref:`readme-prereqs` for details on the currently supported LLVM versions.

-  - Or, set ``CHPL_LLVM=bundled`` to have Chapel build and use the bundled version of LLVM.
+  - Or, use ``export CHPL_LLVM=bundled`` to have Chapel build and use the bundled version of LLVM.
 Note that building the bundled version of LLVM can take a long time and requires CMake version 3.13.4 or higher.

-  - set ``CHPL_LLVM=none`` to continue using the C back-end rather than LLVM
+  - Use ``export CHPL_LLVM=none`` to continue using the C back-end rather than LLVM

 * If you are interested in building Chapel to support multiple compute